haybgq/cis385/source/report-11/report11.rst

 ^^^^^^^^^^^^^^^^^

-A One-Time Password is a string of digits, also known as the *authentication code*, that can only be used used once.
+A One-Time Password is a string of digits, also known as the *authentication code*, that can only be used once.
 This type of password is also referred to as a *dynamic password* because it constantly changes, whereas traditional passwords are known as *static passwords*.